-You can view my old website, which covered my MP period between 1997 and 2015.
+You can view my old website, which covered my MP periods.

 Taking the children swimming is my favourite pastime at the moment — followed by walks in nearby parks and countryside.
 John has an undiagnosed neurological condition which means he can’t walk or talk, so swimming is really important to give him exercise — and fun!